c-oreills/before_after/README.md

 When testing Python programs that run in multiple threads or multiple processes it can be useful to simulate race conditions in tests, to ensure you handle them properly. before_after provides two functions, `before` and `after`, that allow you to insert pre or post functions that will be called before/after a function in your code.

+See this [blog post](http://www.oreills.co.uk/2015/03/01/testing-race-conditions-in-python.html) for a practical example of using before_after in tests.

 ## Patching

 before_after is sugar over the [Mock library](http://www.voidspace.org.uk/python/mock/).
 It's recommended that you read the docs before using before_after, especially [Where to patch](http://www.voidspace.org.uk/python/mock/patch.html#where-to-patch).